How to use a BellaCopper™ defroster plate

 Defroster plate Tips

 The food can be wrapped or unwrapped.
-If it is flash frozen chicken breasts from Costco, I generally go unwrapped, if it is burger patties I previously made, then froze in individual baggies, I generally leave them bagged.
+If it is flash frozen chicken breasts in bulk, I generally go unwrapped, if it is burger patties I had previously made, then frozen in individual baggies, I generally leave them bagged.
 Wetter foods should stay bagged.

 Two chicken breasts will be defrosted and ready to cook in about 40 minutes.